Suggestions for Usage

 Merging Datasets

-After harmonizing unit scales, we can combine the datasets using pd.DataFrame.merge() with ref_area and time_period as keys:
+We can combine the datasets using pd.DataFrame.merge() with country and time_period as keys:

 merged = (